There are lots of ways to grow your business, work with clients, and offer your products.

-Knowing your criteria for saying yes or no to something is critical.
+Knowing your criteria for saying yes or no is critical for profits… and your well-being.

-A big part of my criteria for choosing something is the amount of time it involves, and the specific hours and day an event is happening.
+A big part of my criteria for choosing something is the amount of time it involves, as well as the specific hours, deadline, and day an event is happening.

-A couple of weeks ago I had planned to fly to Southern California for a day of masterminding with colleagues in the coaching world.
+Some years ago I’d planned to fly to Southern California for a day of mastermind with colleagues in the coaching world.
 I was really looking forward to it, even though it was a tight squeeze with travel plans I had with my family as soon I returned home.
-The timing of the event changed and it was going to push my family getaway back a day.
+Then, the timing of the event changed, and it was going to push my family getaway back a day.

 My mate was supportive of whatever I decided to do.
 If it’s good for my business, he says go for it.
 My mom said I couldn’t miss the mastermind because it sounded like a really important opportunity for learning new business strategies and building relationships for joint venture partners to support my future projects.